VidyaSource/comparison-shopping/README.md

 ##Intended Audience

-Beginner and intermediate programmers in Java who want to learn how to sort collections using *Comparable* and *Comparator* and learn the differences between them in order to use the appropriate one for a given use case.
+Beginner and intermediate programmers in Java who want to learn how to sort collections using *Comparable* and *Comparator* and to learn the differences between them in order to use the appropriate one for a given use case.

 ##Instructions